ethereum/ethereum-org-website/src/content/decentralized-social-networks.md

 Many blockchain-based social platforms have native tokens that power monetization in absence of advertising revenue.
 Users can buy these tokens to access certain features, complete in-app purchases, or tip their favorite content creators.

-## Benefits of decentralized social media platforms matter {#benefits-of-decentralized-social-media}
+## Benefits of decentralized social media platforms {#benefits-of-decentralized-social-media}

 1. Decentralized social media platforms are censorship-resistant and open to everyone.
 This means users cannot be banned, deplatformed, or restricted arbitrarily.
 2. Decentralized social networks are built on open-source ideals and make source code for applications available for public inspection.
 By eliminating the implementation of opaque algorithms common in traditional social media, blockchain-based social networks can align the interests of users and platform creators.